Volunteer

 Parks, Recreation, and Cultural Services

-There are many volunteer opportunities available throughout the year in our PaRCS department.
-You can help with a community event, support one of our many community programs, commit to a specific park project, or make a long-term commitment to an individual park through the Adopt-A-Park program.
+There are volunteer opportunities available throughout the year in our PaRCS department.
+You can help with a community event, support one of our many programs, commit to a specific park project, or make a long-term commitment to an individual park through the Green Burien Partnership program.
 Your commitment can be as flexible and as short-term as you need it to be.

-For more information about PaRCS volunteer opportunities, contact Gabbi Gonzales, Recreation Coordinator.
+For more information about PaRCS volunteer opportunities, submit an online inquiry form, or contact Caroline Bobanick.

 Community Events

-The PaRCS department relies on volunteers to help with the many community events that are put on throughout the year.
+The PaRCS department relies on volunteers to help with community events that are put on throughout the year, such as Empty Bowls and Arts-a-Glow.
+These typically involve a couple hours of service and give volunteers the opportunity to connect with others in a festive environment.

 Senior Program

-The Burien Senior program relies on volunteers for many of their programs, including pro-bono legal advice and help with navigating Medicare.
+The Burien Senior program relies on volunteers for many of their programs, including pro-bono legal advice, help with navigating Medicare and technology guidance.
 The Senior Program is always looking for:

 • Van drivers